 Balance business and emotional needs.
 Whether you’re pitching to a company, an investor, a customer, or a potential partner, you have to hit them on both emotional and business front.
 Include a story with your pitch.
 Make it appeal to real life scenarios and how your idea will solve the problem.

-At the end of the day, investors want to invest in founders who have drive, experience, and passion to create a profitable but sustainable business.
-They’re not just investing in your idea or concept, they’re investing in you and your management teams’ ability to successfully execute your business plan.
+At the end of the day, investors look for founders who have drive, experience, and passion to create a profitable but sustainable business.
+They’re not just investing in your idea or concept, they’re investing in you and your management team and their ability to successfully execute your business plan.

-If you are able to effectively sell the competency of you and your management team, exhibit some degree of traction or momentum with your business, prove your comprehension and understanding of the market, develop a robust business plan, and influence the need for your concept, you will have a much easier time receiving an investment.
+If you are able to effectively sell the competency of you and your management team, exhibit some degree of traction or momentum with your business concept, prove your comprehension and understanding of the market, develop a robust roadmap, outline your organizational goals, and influence the need for your concept, you will have a much easier time receiving an investment.

 Code Authority is a custom software development firm headquartered in Frisco, Texas.
 Code Authority provides software development services, mobile application development, website development, UI/UX design, and digital marketing.